 Consolidation Loan consolidation is a debt management tool that allows you to pay off multiple student loans with one new consolidation loan.
 Loan consolidation allows you to extend your repayment period from 10 years up to 30 years depending on the amount of money you have borrowed.
 It is also an option for a married couple to consolidate their loans.

 To be eligible for loan consolidation you must meet the following criteria:

 *Existing Consolidation Loans are only eligible if you have at least one other eligible loan.

 Advantages of Consolidation Loan consolidation offers a fixed interest rate calculated as a weighted average of your individual loan interest rates rounded up to the next higher 1/8 of a percent.
-Stafford Loan interest rates are variable and change every July 1.
+Direct Loan interest rates are variable and change every July 1.
 If you consolidate during your grace period you will also be eligible for an interest rate reduction of .6%.
 Multiple payments will also be condensed into one payment to one servicer.
 In addition, your monthly payments will be smaller because the repayment term is extended.

 Disadvantages of Consolidation One of the major disadvantages to consolidation is a longer repayment term which will increase the amount of interest you pay over the life of the loan.
-You may also lose some deferments and Stafford Loan benefits.
-Some deferments that are available with a Stafford Loan do not carry over to a consolidation loan.
+You may also lose some deferments and Direct Loan benefits.
+Some deferments that are available with a Direct Loan do not carry over to a consolidation loan.
 Be sure to check your eligibility for loan forgiveness programs, as you may lose these options when consolidating.
 It is best to discuss all of these points with the loan servicer or lender with whom you are consolidating.

 Spousal Consolidation Spousal Consolidation is something to consider carefully, as each party is jointly and severally liable to repay the loan.
 Both parties must qualify for a deferment.
 In the event of a divorce, the court may order a spouse to be responsible for more of the loan than was originally intended.